-Roskomnadzor has officially made changes to the unified register of prohibited sites, blocking access to the www.torproject.org website.
-All IPv4 and IPv6 addresses of the main project site are included in the registry, but additional sites not related to the distribution of Tor Browser, such as blog.torproject.org, forum.torproject.net and gitlab.torproject.org, remain available.
-The block also did not affect official mirrors such as tor.eff.org, gettor.torproject.org and tb-manual.torproject.org.
-The version for the Android platform continues to be distributed through the Google Play catalog.
+Roskomnadzor has officially amended the unified registry of banned websites, blocking access to www.torproject.org.
+All IPv4 and IPv6 addresses of the project's main website have been added to the registry, but additional websites not associated with Tor Browser distribution, such as blog.torproject.org, forum.torproject.net, and gitlab.torproject.org, remain accessible.
+The blocking also does not affect official mirrors such as tor.eff.org, gettor.torproject.org, and tb-manual.torproject.org.
+Platform version Android continues to be distributed through the Google Play catalog.

 The blocking was carried out on the basis of an old decision of the Saratov District Court, adopted back in 2017.
 The Saratov District Court declared illegal the distribution of the Tor Browser browser-anonymizer on the website www.torproject.org, since with its help users can access sites that contain information included in the Federal List of Extremist Materials Prohibited for Distribution in the Russian Federation .